On Extended Thermodynamics: From Classical to the Relativistic Regime: The First Law for Continuous Classical Media

 \end{definition}

-The meaning of this integral law is clear.
-The rate of change of the total energy (= kinetic energy + internal energy (including potential energy)) within $\phi_{t}(\hat U)$ is the results of work performed by the external force, stress force plus the supply of heat by external sources.\\ As for the balance of momentum, the integral relation (\ref{ECO}) yields a local conservation law provided the heat flux function $h(t, x, n)$ and the Cauchy's stress field $\vec t(t, x,n)$ are written in terms of the heat vector\footnote{The proof validity of energy conservation, requires the representation $h(t, x, n)=-\vec q(t,x) \cdot \vec n $ see proposition $(3.2)$ in ref.\cite{MH}.} $\vec q(t, x)$ and Cauchy's stress tensor $\sigma(t, x)$.
-Applying then the divergence theorem and assuming mass and linear momentum conservations, we arrive at the differential law:
+This energy principle is a restatement of the first law of thermodynamics as applied to continuous media.
+It asserts that within any $\phi_{t}(\hat U)$, the rate of change of the total energy (= kinetic energy + internal energy (including potential energy)) is due to the work done by the combined external force $\vec b$ and the stress force $\vec t$ on this $\phi_{t}(\hat U)$ augmented by the amount of the total heat crossing $\partial\phi_{t}(\hat U)$ or to the total heat supplied to $\phi_{t}(\hat U)$ by an external agency.\\

+As for the case of linear momentum, this integral law yields a local conservation law provided the heat flux function $h(\vec x, t, \vec n)$ and the Cauchy's stress field $\vec t(\vec x, t, \vec n)$ are written in terms of the heat vector\footnote{The proof that the local law of the energy conservation, then requires the representation $h(\vec x, t, \vec n)=-\vec q(\vec x, t) \cdot \vec n $ see proposition $(3.2)$ in Ref.\cite{MH}.} $\vec q(\vec x, t)$ and Cauchy's stress tensor $\sigma(\vec x, t)$.
+Under these conditions and by applying the divergence theorem to (\ref{ECO}) one obtains a local law: